August weather forecast

 UV index

-February through September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index estimate of 11, and higher, represents an ultimate health vulnerability from unsafe exposure to UV radiation for the average person.
+The months with the highest UV index are February through September, with an average maximum UV index of 12.
+A UV Index reading of 11, and higher, represents an excessive health risk from unprotected exposure to Sun's UV rays for the average person.

 Frequently asked questions